Vegan Stuffed Peppers

-Italian Vegan Stuffed Peppers features a colorful mix of veggies, flavorful herbs and protein rich tempeh for a hearty and delicious lunch, dinner or meal prep idea!
+Italian Vegan Stuffed Peppers features a colorful mix of veggies, flavorful herbs, and protein-rich tempeh for a hearty and delicious lunch, dinner, or meal prep idea!

-Meet my new favorite stuffed peppers recipe – not that these Tex-Mex Quinoa Stuffed Peppers aren’t great too, we just needed another variation!
+Meet my new favorite stuffed peppers recipe – not that these Tex-Mex Quinoa Stuffed Peppers aren’t great too.
+We just needed another variation!

-Colorful and nutritious, Italian stuffed peppers are loaded with colorful veggies, chunky tempeh, hearty rice and tossed with tomato sauce for an easy meal that’s 100% delicious!
+Colorful and nutritious, Italian stuffed peppers are loaded with colorful veggies, chunky tempeh, hearty rice, and tossed with tomato sauce for an easy meal that’s 100% delicious!

 - Nothing fancy or complicated, just pantry staples and easily accessible veggies.

-- Great vegan comfort food that’s healthy, flavorful and gluten free.
+- Great vegan comfort food that’s healthy, flavorful, and gluten-free.

-I sure hope this inspires you to gather your ingredients and get these vegan stuffed peppers on your plate.
+I sure hope this inspires you to gather your ingredients and get these stuffed peppers on your plate.
 I know you’re going to love them as much as we do!

 This Italian inspired stuffed peppers recipe uses a few easily accessible vegetables and pantry staples including: